ska-telescope/observation-execution-tool/docs/src/rest_client.rst

   ----  ----------------------------------------------  --------------  -------
      1  http://172.16.13.18:5000/api/v1.0/procedures/1  file://test.py  READY

-Note the use of both positional and keyword/value arguments on the command line.
+Note the use of both positional and keyword/value arguments for the procedure on the command line.
 Now create a second procedure: ::

   tangodev: oet create file://test2.py 'goodbye'